 SuperMemo will help you learn faster!
 It is enough you spend now 3 minutes reading this page to be able to begin learning!

-For a good start, you only need to use two things:
+For a good start, you only need to learn two things:

-- Add new - to add new questions and answers to SuperMemo (keyboard: Alt+A)
+- Add new - add new learning material to SuperMemo (keyboard: Alt+A)

-- Learn - to review the material that you want to remember (keyboard: Ctrl+L)
+- Learn - review the material that you want to remember (keyboard: Ctrl+L)

-Start learning now!
+You can now start learning with SuperMemo.
 Initially you may doubt the power of SuperMemo.
-Trust it for 1-2 weeks and you will begin to understand it better.
+Trust it for a week or two and you will begin to understand it better.
 Add at least 50-100 questions-answer pairs related to your job, your life, or your interests.
 See how SuperMemo schedules the material for review.

 Summary: The ABC of SuperMemo: